-On this page you’ll find reports from some of the outreach / educational events that I’ve done with the Houston Astronomical Society, complete with photos and detailed logs.
+I love to teach!
+I’m always looking for opportunities to share the sky with folks.
+On this page you’ll find reports from some of the educational events that I’ve participated in with the Houston Astronomical Society, complete with photos and detailed logs.

-What is outreach?
 Outreach is simply the act of promoting astronomy to the general population.
 Most of the time, that means an event where telescopes are set up and visitors are allowed to look through them, while telescope operators are available to answer any questions about astronomy.
-Sometimes, outreach takes the form of a different kind of event, like a talk.
+Sometimes, outreach takes the form of a different kind of event, like a talk in a classroom.
 In theory, any educational event designed to bring astronomy to the layman can be called an “outreach”.

 - Children’s Lighthouse Clay Road